Does My Teen Have a Mental Health Disorder? Know the Signs

 If you’re concerned about your teen’s mental health, your first step might be consulting your family doctor.
 Describe the behavior that worries you.
 Teachers, friends, family members, or other caregivers can tell you if they have noticed any changes in your child’s behavior.
 A proper diagnosis, however, will ultimately require an evaluation by qualified specialists trained to work with kids in your child’s age group.

-Don’t avoid getting help for your child because of shame or fear.
-Discovery Mood is here to help you!
+If you’re wondering: “Does my teen have a mental health disorder?” don’t avoid getting help for your child because of shame or fear.
+Discovery Mood is here to help you.
 If your teen is tormented by the symptoms of a mental health or behavior disorder, call us now at 800.760.3934.
 We also encourage you to take the FREE Teen Mental Health Evaluation.

 Discovery Mood provides effective personalized behavior modification programs with multi-faceted levels of care that range from residential treatment, intensive outpatient treatment, to partial hospitalization for adolescents and teens that are struggling with depression, anxiety disorders, bipolar disorder, self-harm behaviors, gender identity, oppositional defiant disorder, eating disorders, and other major mental health disorders.
 Call now and speak with one of our highly trained admission specialists today.
 All calls are completely FREE and completely confidential.
 Remember you can also make a reservation to tour our locations.
 See for yourself the breadth and depth of our patient-centric teen mental health treatments.